Best things to do in Inverness

 You’re now just a minute’s drive away your next stop, but you’re about to be transported back in time by an incredible 4000 years.
 The sacred burial cairns of Balnuaran of Clava, better known as the Clava Cairns are set amongst beautiful woodland.
 Here, you’ll discover three impressive circular stone cairn graves, two with passageways to their interior chambers.
 Though the roofs are long gone, let your imagination drift back through images of rites and rituals, standing stones silhouetted proudly as the last light of the winter solstice sunset shines directly along the passageway, right to your feet.
 Oh yes, and if you’re an Outlander fan, you might just feel you’ve been here before!

-By now you’ll be in need of some good food, so head back into Inverness city centre to the River House Restaurant.
-While you enjoy some of the city’s finest seafood, take in the views over the river to Inverness Castle and some of Inverness’s oldest buildings.
-Opposite you, the Old High Church tower dates from the 1300s, and is the oldest built structure in the city.
+By now you’ll be in need of some good food, so head back into Inverness city centre where you will find a huge range of restaurants, bars, cafes and takeaways offering something for everyone's taste and budget.
+Some if the restaurants take in some of the finest views over the river to Inverness Castle and some of Inverness’s oldest buildings.

 Go wild and explore by boot and paddle power!